mlswg/mls-protocol/draft-barnes-mls-protocol.md

 The Hash function used by HKDF is the ciphersuite hash algorithm.
 Hash.length is its output length in bytes.
 In the below diagram:

-* HKDF-Extract takes its Salt argument form the top and its IKM argument from the left
+* HKDF-Extract takes its Salt argument from the top and its IKM argument from the left
 * Derive-Secret takes its Secret argument from the incoming arrow